Mississippi Mortgage and Refinance Rates

 First-time homebuyer programs in Mississippi

 If saving enough money for a down payment is holding you back from first-time homeownership, or your credit history is less than ideal, the Mississippi Home Corporation might have a program that can help.
-The agency offers programs that provide cash for closing costs or a down payment, as well as programs that reduce your federal tax liability as a homeowner.

-Mississippi has a critical shortage of public educators.
+- Housing Assistance for Teachers: Rural Mississippi has a critical shortage of public educators.
 Teachers looking to buy and work in select counties in the state may be able to qualify for up to $6,000 of grant money that does not have to be repaid as long as they remain employed for at least three years.

 How to find the best mortgage rate in Mississippi for you

 Rather than going right to your bank for a mortgage, compare loan offers from a few different lenders.
 This could help you uncover a lower rate, potentially saving you thousands in interest over time.
-Bankrate can also help you find the best mortgage deal in today’s volatile rate environment.
-As you shop around, keep these tips in mind:
+Bankrate can also help you find the best mortgage deal in today’s rate environment.
+As you shop around, keep these tips in mind.

 -